nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

 really need to understand the complexity inherent to the type system and borrow checker, or you're going to be getting tangled up a lot.

-As far as how I feel when I write the language, it's a lot of fun, like Python.
+As far as how I feel when I write Rust, it's a lot of fun, like Python.
 Its breadth of features makes it very expressive.
 While the compiler stops you a lot, it's also very helpful, and its suggestions on how to solve your borrowing/typing problems usually work.
 The tooling as I've mentioned is the best I've encountered for any language and doesn't bring me a lot of headaches like some other languages I've used.
 I really like using the language and will continue to look for opportunities to do so, where the performance of Python isn't good enough.

 ## [Code Samples](#code-samples)